Skip to main content

 Quickstart

 This guide will get you up and running with a local instance of the EPOS Platform in just a few minutes.
-By the end, you'll have a fully functional data catalogue populated with sample data.
+By the end, you'll have a fully functional data catalogue populated with example metadata.

 Prerequisites